 If you received your first dose of AstraZeneca, you did the right thing to prevent the risk of infection and death from COVID-19 as early as possible.
 AstraZeneca is safe and effective to prevent COVID-19 and it reduces the risk of infection and death from COVID-19.

-For your second dose, the province indicates that you may get an mRNA vaccine (Moderna or Pfizer) as your second dose.
+For your second dose, you may get an mRNA vaccine (Moderna or Pfizer).
 The National Advisory Committee on Immunization recommends an mRNA vaccine for a second dose due to emerging evidence including the possibility of better immune response and the safety of mixing vaccine brands for first and second doses.
 This will count as a completed COVID-19 vaccination series.

 Completing your vaccination series with an mRNA vaccine: